 Most of us are afraid of something, whether it’s failure, commitment, public speaking, or simply breaking out of our comfort zone.
-But more often than not, the fears that trap us and hold us back are rooted not so much in reality, but in the stories we tell ourselves, says Brandon Webb, a former Navy SEAL and the author of the new book, Mastering Fear: A Navy SEAL’s Guide (Portfolio, August 2018).
+But more often than not, the fears that trap us and hold us back are rooted not so much in reality, but in the stories we tell ourselves, says Brandon Webb, a former Navy SEAL and the author of the book, Mastering Fear: A Navy SEAL’s Guide.

 “We literally build a mental case for ourselves in our heads that in most cases is not true,” says Webb.
 “Fear is no illusion.
 Fear is real.
 But, far too often, we focus on that awareness of danger, and by focusing on it, we magnify it, causing it to expand until it starts filling the space in our heads.”
 The result?
 “Rather than our mastering fear, fear masters us,” he says.

 However, certain practices, including yoga and meditation, can help us “flip the switch” and see fear as a friend rather than a foe.
 For Webb, his daily yoga practice has enabled him to cope with the stress of combat, losing many friends, and healing from a debilitating back injury from a SEAL Team skydiving accident.